hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_chipseq_quality_assessment.md

 done
 ```

-The for loop generates three output files.
-The quality metrics are written in a tab-delimited text file, and the log file contains the standard output text.
+The for loop generates **three output files**.
+The **quality metrics** are written in a tab-delimited text file, and the **log files** contains the standard output text.
 A third file is created in the same directory as the BAM files.
-These are pdf files that contain the cross-correlation plot for the sample.
+These are pdf files that contain the **cross-correlation** plot for each sample.
 Let's move those files into the appropriate output directory:

 ```
 $ mv ../../bowtie2/*pdf qual